salonigupta1/ChatApp/README.md

 - Nodejs should be installed in your system
 - MongoDB should be installed

-## How you run this project in your local system?
+## How to run this project in your local system?
 1. Clone the repository
 ```
 git clone "https://github.com/salonigupta1/ChatApp.git"